Miranda, California

-Miranda (formerly Jacobsen's) is a census-designated place in Humboldt County, California.
+Miranda (formerly Jacobsen's) is a census-designated place in Humboldt County, California, United States.
 It is located 2.5 mi northwest of Phillipsville, at an elevation of 351 ft.
 The ZIP Code is 95553.
 The population was 441 at the 2020 census.

 The name Miranda was originally applied to the area's post office on August 26, 1905.
 One account states that it is not known whether the name giver had in mind a girl or the well-known Spanish place name and family name.
 Miranda was known as Jacobsen's Valley until the post office was established.
 Another account states that Etta Coombs chose the name "Miranda" for the post office she started.
 Miranda is located on the Avenue of the Giants between Myers Flat to the north and Phillipsville to the south.

 South Fork High School is the only regular high school of Southern Humboldt Unified School District, and currently boasts around 150 students from all of southern Humboldt County.
 The school's name refers to the South Fork of the Eel River.
 Osprey Learning Center, an alternative continuation high school, is located across the football field from SFHS in facilities that formerly housed Miranda Junior High School.
 Today, Miranda Junior High School now stands where the former tennis court was, as construction was completed in 2014.

 The ZIP Code is 95553.
 The community is inside area code 707.
 Elevation is said to be 351 feet at the town sign, though the terrain is generally not flat and encompasses elevations ranging from sea level to over 2,000 ft.
 Miranda is in the Pacific Standard Time zone and observes daylight saving time.